Mark Strizic: Photography

 Strizic bought his first camera, a Diaxette and began to photograph his environment, developing a love of strong light which he found abundant under the clear skies of his adopted city.
-In 1987 his exhibition notes for The 1950s – Photographs by Mark Strizic", which launched a book illustrated with the same images, and shown at the Melbourne C.A.E. and Gryphon Gallery, Strizic discusses his motivation in taking up the camera;
+In 1987 his exhibition notes for The 1950s – Photographs by Mark Strizic, which launched a book illustrated with the same images, and shown at the Melbourne C.A.E. and Gryphon Gallery, Strizic discusses his motivation in taking up the camera;

-"These pictures reveal my response to a new environment.
+These pictures reveal my response to a new environment.
 Photography at that time was far from my ambition (I was devoted to a loftier calling).
 It was to be the end of that decade before photography became my sole income.
-At that time the names of Kertesz and Brassai (not to mention Friedlander) were unknown to me, and photography as something intriguing only became [gradually] apparent [ ... ] The mood of these pictures may betray a somber or nostalgic soul lost in a new country, but that is very far from my feelings at that time.
-I was exhilarated by the opulence of Australia in contrast to Europe – mesmerized by the acute light and over-joyed by my recent marriage."
+At that time the names of Kertesz and Brassaï (not to mention Friedlander) were unknown to me, and photography as something intriguing only became [gradually] apparent ...
+The mood of these pictures may betray a somber or nostalgic soul lost in a new country, but that is very far from my feelings at that time.
+I was exhilarated by the opulence of Australia in contrast to Europe – mesmerized by the acute light and over-joyed by my recent marriage.